 At this stage, you’ll be assigned your Tutor/Assessor, given details of when you’ll need to attend college and the support services available to you.
 You’re now ready to start your apprenticeship!

-This happens every 6-8 weeks and includes setting targets and action plans to support your learning.
+The Progress review is carried out every 6-8 weeks.
+It includes setting targets and action plans to support your learning.

-This includes final assessments and submitting final portfolios.
+Completing your qualification includes final assessments and submitting completed portfolios.

-On successful completion, you will, where relevant, receive a technical certificate, competence certification and Essential Skills Wales Certification.
+On successful completion, you will, where relevant, receive a technical certificate, competence certificate and Essential Skills Wales Certification.